 My new series “Fall Fitness” was started a few weeks ago to get myself (and hopefully others) back on track with both physical and financial fitness goals.
 This week I’ve brought in a guest blogger to give you a different perspective on your fitness plan.
 If you’ve missed any of the previous Fall Fitness posts, check them out!

 Hi all!
-My name is Sarah and I blog over at There She Goes…Running in Virginia!
+My name is Sarah and I blog over at …Running in Virginia!
 My mission at There She Goes is to provide resources for active females of all ages, and runners of all levels with practical tips about nutrition, product reviews, and first hand accounts of how being active and healthy can change your life!

 Lets be honest here…